 The Alliance vision is to 'Protect People from Harm' where harm constitutes death, injury, loss and distress.
 To achieve the vision we rely on our workforce; police officers, police community support officers, special constables and police staff.
-We also value the contribution that the communities of the two policing areas make towards achieving this outcome, whether giving their time as volunteers or engaging with the force in other ways, for example through the Community Safety Partnerships which:
+The PCC supports many of these initiatives through his grant scheme and extensive community engagement work, which includes working particularly closely with the local Community Safety Partnerships which: